germanoPedro/germanoPedro/README.md

 ### Hi there, I'm Pedro 👋

 - 🔭 I’m currently working on getting my degree in software engineering
-- 🌱 I’m currently learning Blazor, React, React Native
+- 🌱 I’m currently learning Data Science, IBM TM1 and Machine Learning
 - 👯 I’m looking to collaborate on small projects
-- 🤔 I’m looking for help with React/React Native
+- 🤔 I’m looking for help with Data Science projects
-- 📫 How to reach me: over email
+- 📫 How to reach me: over LinkedIn
-- ⚡ Fun fact: I love bodybuilding